sfc-gh-angwang/test-angwang/.buildkite/plugins/test-analytics/README.md

 The plugin consists of:
 - `plugin.yml`: Plugin configuration and schema
-- `hooks/post-command`: Main upload script with redaction logic
+- `hooks/post-command`: Main upload script with parallel processing and batch management
-- `redact_xml.py`: Python script for XML redaction processing
+- `redact_xml.py`: Simplified Python script that redacts all sensitive data from JUnit XML files

 ## License